keskiju/autocomplete-java/README.md

 * The package requires compiled classes to function, but it does not compile classes from source.
 Use other tools for compiling.
 * If the package fails to determine type of instance automatically, you can still examine class members with a class name if you know the type yourself (e.g. ArrayList.con...).
 Type determination will be improved in the future.

-Tip:
-1. At first, compile all your classes using your favorite build tool, and start your app.
-2. Lint and compile classes automatically on save with [linter-javac](https://atom.io/packages/linter-javac).
-Also autocomplete-java refreshes a class automatically on save.
-3. Reload changed classes automatically in JVM with [spring-loaded](https://github.com/spring-projects/spring-loaded) or some other JVM agent.
+TIP: At first, compile all your classes using your favorite build tool, and start your app.
+While editing java source files, lint and compile classes automatically on save with [linter-javac](https://atom.io/packages/linter-javac).
+The autocomplete-java package will refresh a changed class automatically on save also.
+You can also reload changed classes automatically in JVM with [spring-loaded](https://github.com/spring-projects/spring-loaded) or some other JVM agent.
+This way you can develop while your app is running.

 NOTE: Error in one class may prevent compilation of multiple classes.
 Therefore once you fix an error, multiple classes might be recompiled at once.
-So sometimes you might have to run 'project refresh' (shift-ctrl-alt+R) manually after you fix an error.
+So sometimes you might have to run 'project refresh' manually after you fix an error (ctrl-alt-shift-R).
+See issue [#19](https://github.com/keskiju/autocomplete-java/issues/19).

 ## TODO